Andorra and The Pyrenees

 Although we will make every effort to stick to the itinerary detailed above; we reserve the right to make changes where necessary.

+ECM Tours cannot be held responsible for any traffic, road or weather conditions on each day of travel.
 ECM Tours cannot be held responsible for any delays in your channel crossing to or from the UK, whether caused by bad weather or any other circumstances.
 In the event of delay you will be responsible for providing your own meals and accommodation.

+ECM Tours cannot be held responsible for any additional costs incurred, should you decide to change your hotel or ferry bookings from those booked by us.
 ECM Tours reserve the right to request you leave the tour if your behaviour both on the road or at the destinations is considered to be dangerous to others or disrespectful to the other members of the tour or to the residents of the places we visit.
 In this situation all further hotels reservations will be cancelled and NO Refund will be issued

 Your Vehicle: